 Cradle cap is a common condition in babies and usually clears out on its own.
 As with everything else, your baby will grow out of it before you know it and move on to achieving new milestones.

-Whether it’s caring for your baby’s skin or hair, always choose natural baby products that are free from chemicals and toxins.
+Whether it’s caring for your baby’s skin or hair, always choose natural baby hair care products that are free from chemicals and toxins.
 Set the right foundation for your baby’s hair to grow and stay healthy by using good baby hair oil and baby shampoo.